balenaltd/handbook/Scratch-Pad.md

 non-trivial to the point of not being worth it.

 # Canned Responses

+### Generic 1.x SD card corruption issues and suggesting a move to 2.x

+In resinOS 2.x [a number of changes were introduced](https://docs.resin.io/runtime/migrate-to-2.0/), one of which is improved file system reliability.
+Moving to resinOS 2.x currently requires an SD card reflash; soon it will be possible to perform the hostOS update action remotely.
+As a last note, please make sure that your application is working as expected in resinOS 2.x in test environment before deploying it to a production setting.

 ### Static IP (resinOS 1.x **ONLY**)

 In order to configure static IP on a pre-provisioned SD card (we don't currently have an easy means of changing network settings on a provisioned device SD card) perform the following steps:-